grubngo/grubngo.github.io/index.md

 The progress of M3 was managed via [Grub 'n' Go GitHub Project M3] (https://github.com/grubngo/GrubNGo/projects/3):

+#Initial User Study
+For our site we reached out to some friends to test the site.

 # Deployment
 Final look at [Grub N Go](http://grubngo.meteorapp.com/) page